Ham steak is one of the easiest dinners in my repertoire. Ready in about 15 minutes, it's simple and delicious.

 Here's a look at the ingredients needed to make this recipe.
 The exact measurements are listed in the recipe card below.

-- Ham: You'll need two fully cooked ham steaks.
+- Ham: You'll need two fully cooked steaks.
 Each of them should weigh about 8 ounces.
-I usually get them at Kroger or Whole Foods (the Whole Foods ones weigh 6 ounces).

 - Butter: For pan-frying the ham.

-- To season: I use garlic powder, dried thyme, and cayenne pepper.
+- To season: Garlic powder, dried thyme, and cayenne pepper.

 - Maple syrup: Just 2 teaspoons.
 This small amount is all that's needed to create that lovely sweet-and-salty combination while preventing the dish from being too sweet.